jamesshore/ergotest/docs/automation_api.md

 Render this test with all its color-coded detail.
 The rendering includes:

-* The filename and name of the test on two lines
+* The filename, suites, and name of the test on two lines
 * The status of the test, if it didn’t fail
 * The error, stack trace, and expected/actual results, if it did fail